About Israel Brief

 We read across the spectrum and refuse to flatten truth into “both sides.”

 We call Hamas what it is.
-We aren’t afraid to say Judea and Samaria.
+We say Judea and Samaria.
 We treat hostile narratives as instruments of pressure, not moral authority.

 Facts have borders.